-With a reservation in hand, you can load up your car with friends and family to catch a glimpse of the amazing golden light show.
-Each reservation is valid for seven days and covers all vehicle occupants.
-The park entrance fee ($35 per vehicle) is also good for seven days.
+Load up your car with friends and family to catch a glimpse of the amazing golden light show—the park entrance fee ($35 per vehicle) is good for seven days.

 No one knows exactly when the Firefall will occur—afternoon clouds or a lack of water in the falls can cancel the show.
 Increase your chances by staying a few nights in the park or in nearby Mariposa County or Tuolumne County.